Updated: Aug 27, 2020

 It wasn't always about cooking we also made piñatas and enjoyed taking turns breaking one filled with healthy treats and surprises.
 They were surprised that flour and water could harden and make the shell of their piñatas.
 The smoothie challenge gave them the opportunity to make their own creations, name them and discuss why they chose the ingredients they did from the formula that was provided to them.
 Oatmeal muffins "I don't like oats" is what I heard at the beginning of the the workshop.
 After participating in making them and seeing everyone enjoying them out of the oven, the comment changed to "may have a second one" after devouring the first and giving it a try.

-Thank you to 360 kids for this unforgettable time with you and I look forward to cooking with you all again.
+Thank you to 360 kids for this opportunity of bringing healthy food initiatives to youth.
 If you are interested in bringing workshops to your kids and space please contact me firstname.lastname@example.org